klrmac/DOJAPI/README.md

 Using the snapshot from snap we can already have all users and files already set up ready to go.

+Use: sudo snap ack /path/to/your/snapshot-file.assert

-'sudo snap ack /path/to/your/snapshot-file.assert' 'sudo snap restore <snapshot-id>'
+Then: sudo snap restore <snapshot-id>

 "Current snapshot id = 2_wekan_6.09_1999.zip"